Shubham-code-lab/learning-react/README.md

 pass arrow function when you are working with current value of state
 //pass set event handler to child component that child component will have it own event handler which will do some job and pass some data to this set event handler of parent.
 //never mutate object in setState() replace them
-//use lazy evaluation call back function to setState() when we want to set initial state.
+//use lazy evaluation call back function to setState() when we want to set initial state.  (when we don't want our local variable to be calculated for each re-render)
 //use useEffect that trigger on certain state update to update external things
 //use one a single hooks for specific logic
 //any hooks that you use in useEffect should be part of your dependency.